Updated on 2024-08-28 GMT+08:00

 Buying a Cluster

-On the MRS management console, you can buy an MRS cluster on a pay-per-use or yearly/monthly basis.
-You can select a region and cloud resource specifications to buy an MRS cluster that is suitable for enterprise services with one click.
+On the MRS management console, you can buy an MRS cluster on a pay-per-use or yearly/monthly basis and select a region and cloud resource specifications that are suitable for your company with a few clicks.
 MRS automatically installs and deploys the Huawei Cloud enterprise-level big data platform and optimizes parameters based on the selected cluster type, version, and node specifications.

 MRS clusters are classified into analysis, streaming, and hybrid clusters.